 Each segment starts and ends at either a rail station or bus accessible location to aid those who may choose to use transit, or drive and use transit to return to their vehicles at the end of each segment.
 Additionally, transit information has been added in the middle of each segment for those what may want to do the loop as 30 half-segments; see the 15 segment maps for details.

-This page will serve as the gateway to the sub-pages at bottom, describing all 15 segments in detail, and includes segment stats, and finisher tables, with a table of quick links to all the segment maps, labeled A – O at the top.
-Additionally, there is a Facebook photo album entitled, Los Angeles Loop Summary, showing the overall Google route map, summary table, the GPS tracks of all 15 of the segment walks, and a finishers table.
+Also, there is a Facebook photo album entitled, Los Angeles Loop Summary, showing the overall 2016 version Google route map, summary table, the GPS tracks of all 15 of the segment walks, and a finishers table.

 How to receive website credit for completing Segments or Half-Segments: